xajler/st/README.md

 ## My own additions

-+ Default font is system "mono" at 14pt
++ Default font is "Noto Sans Mono" at 14pt
-+ Alt-k and Alt-j scroll back/foward in history one line at a time
++ Alt-t and Alt-h scroll up/down in history one line at a time, for dvorak users.
++ Same as above for with shift for minimize/maximize text.
 + Alt-u and Alt-d scroll back/foward in history a page at a time
-+ Applied colors, insipred by Pop!
-OS colors.
++ Applied colors, Tommorow Night colors.
++ Using dvorak keys for t/h, instad of qwerty k/j.

 ## Terminal-specific mappings